vecchioBlister/chalk/docs/Commands.md

 ---
 ### foreach

-The `foreach` command allows you to execute the same operation onto multiple variables.
+The `foreach` command allows you to execute the same operation onto multiple variables, following the syntax:

+	foreach <var> <equation>

 For example, given the variables `a = 5`, `b = 4` and `c = &a+b`:

 	foreach a b c +5